 Gong: history, types of gong and everything you need to know

 It is therefore hardly surprising that the gong has been used as a musical instrument throughout the history of mankind.
-Later reports, for example from ancient Rome, show again and again what an important role the gong played in everyday life.
+Later reports, for example from ancient Rome, repeatedly show what an important role the gong played in everyday life.
 The Romans developed the gong further and turned it into an instrument hanging on a string, which was mainly used for important signals.

 What makes the musical instrument gong so special?

-Due to the special volume of the gong and the different tones that could be produced depending on the mallet, the gong was ideally suited as a possible warning signal – for example in case of fire or attack.
-But the gong was also struck on joyous occasions, for example at the start of a festival, to get people’s attention.
+Due to the special volume of the gong and the different tones that could be produced depending on the mallet, the gong was ideally suited as a possible warning signal - for example in the event of fires or attacks.
+But the gong was also struck on joyous occasions, for example at the start of a festival, to get people's attention.
+However, there is not just "one gong", as the gong has been repeatedly changed and adapted throughout history.
+As a result, numerous types of gong have developed, each with its own unique sound.

 What types of gong are there?

-First, the gong is distinguished between two different categories of gong: The flat gong and the hunchback gong.
-Within these two categories there are many more subspecies, sometimes more, sometimes less known.
+First of all, there are two different categories of gong: The flat gong and the humpback gong.
+Within these two categories, there are many other subtypes, some of which are better known, others less so.

 The flat gong

-The flat gong has a flat, corrugated or slightly curved plate that has only been bent over at the edge.
-However, there are different types of the flat gong here as well.
-Very well known is the Feng gong, which lacks the flanged rim that actually makes up the flat gong.
-The feng gong is also more commonly referred to in the trade as the sun gong or wind gong.
-The Feng Gong is characterized by the fact that it can be played with a very light mallet and thereby unfolds rather quiet tones, which offer a varied sound play with a deep fundamental tone and very fine overtones.
+The flat gong has a flat, corrugated or slightly curved plate that is only bent at the edge.
+However, there are also different types of flat gong.
+The feng gong, which lacks the curved edge that actually makes up the flat gong, is very well known.
+The feng gong is also more commonly referred to in the trade as a sun gong or wind gong.
+The feng gong is characterized by the fact that it can be played with a very light mallet and produces rather soft tones with a low fundamental tone and very fine overtones, offering a varied sound.
+Another flat gong is the tam-tam gong, which has a flanged rim and therefore corresponds to the classic flat gong.
+The rim of the tam-tam gong is directed very far back, resulting in a particularly voluminous and impressive sound.

 The humpback gong

-Compared to the flat gong, the hump gong is much more widespread and is used in many more rituals.
-The hunchback gong has a pronounced bulge in the middle.
-But here, too, a distinction is made between different sub-types: strongly curved gongs are counted among the metal drums, more u-shaped gongs are called kettle gongs.
+Compared to the flat gong, the humpback gong is much more widespread and is used in far more rituals.
+The humpback gong has a pronounced curve in the middle.
+But here too, a distinction is made between different subtypes: strongly curved gongs are classified as metal drums, while more U-shaped gongs are known as kettle gongs.

 How are the different types of gong played?

-How you play a gong depends, of course, on what kind of gong it is.
+How you play a gong depends, of course, on what type of gong it is.

 The flat gong is usually struck by the player in the middle or slightly outside to produce a pleasant and harmonious tone.

-The gong instrument can be played with different mallets (also called mallets) to aim for different gong frequencies and gong tones.
-To protect the gong from scratches and damage, a gong mal let is usually covered with cloth at the head.
+The humpback gong, on the other hand, is always struck in the middle, as this produces a particularly rich sound.
+But playing the gong is always a form of art.
+There are of course several ways to elicit the sounds from the gongs.
+The gong instrument can be played with different mallets to achieve different gong frequencies and gong tones.
+To protect the gong from scratches and damage, the head of a gong mallet is usually covered with fabric.
 This also makes the tones sound much softer and more pleasant.
-In addition, there are also so-called gong drivers, which allow a particularly varied sound play with the gong instrument.
-Gong drivers have a rubberized end, so that scratches and damage to the gong can be prevented.
+There are also so-called gong mallets, which allow the gong instrument to be played in a variety of ways.
+Gong mallets have a rubberized end to prevent scratches and damage to the gong.

 Gong instruments and their incredible variety of sounds